-On average, the runways, taxiways, and aprons are in Satisfactory, Good, and Fair condition, respectively.
+On average, the runways are in Good condition while the taxiways, and aprons are in Satisfactory condition.

 Figure 4-2 presents the breakdown of PCI by range for each pavement use.

 Figure 4-2: Percentage of Pavement Area within Each PCI Range by Pavement Use